 Mulch is a layer of material applied to the surface of soil.
 Reasons for applying mulch include conservation of soil moisture, improving fertility and health of the soil, reducing weed growth and enhancing the visual appeal of the area.
 Many materials are used as mulches, which are used to retain soil moisture, regulate soil temperature, suppress weed growth, and for aesthetics.
 They are applied to the soil surface around trees, paths, flower beds, to prevent soil erosion on slopes, and in production areas for flower and vegetable crops.
 Mulch layers are normally two inches deep or more when applied.
 Mulch is available in the spring by lottery to La Grange Park residents.
 If supply permits, residents can request a truckload of mulch (approximately 3 yards) by going to the Village website online request form.
+This request form will be active during the month of April only.

 Wood chips are a byproduct of the pruning of trees by arborists, utilities and parks; they are used to dispose of bulky waste.
 Tree branches and large stems are rather coarse after chipping and tend to be used as a mulch at least three inches thick.
 The chips are used to conserve soil moisture, moderate soil temperature and suppress weed growth.
 The decay of freshly produced chips from recently living woody plants, consumes nitrate; this is often off set with a light application of a high-nitrate fertilizer.